cirosantilli/cpp-cheat/gcc/compilation-passes.md

 - `<dump>` is one letter that depends on the dump type: `t` for `tree` and `r` for `rtl`

+The most interesting stages are:

+- `.gimple`:
+- `.s.gkd`: `-fdump-final-insns`: the very last representation before conversion to assembly

 Non obvious ones:

 - `.tu`, from `-fdump-translation-unit`.
 The output is huge as it contains all includes.